phamviet/blogtui/content/blog/how-to-generate-self-signed-certificate-trusted-by-modern-browsers/index.md

  8 -rw-r--r--   1 viet  staff  1700 Apr  5 15:44 myapp.com.key
 ```

-`myapp.com.crt` and `myapp.com.key` are two files you may want for server configuring to have secured connection.
+`myapp.com.crt` and `myapp.com.key` are two files for server configuring to have secured setup.

 Next step is to import `app-root-ca.crt` to browsers you want to test the certificate.
 Please refer to tutorial at https://github.com/devilbox/cert-gen#import-ca-into-chrome.